Onboarding at RITFOR NEW EMPLOYEES

 - Review the University Level Policies and the Human Resource Policies and Procedures.

-- Familiarize yourself with your Human Resources Manager.
+- Familiarize yourself with your Human Resources Business Partner.
 They partner with all of the colleges and divisions within the university; they manage a wide range of activities related to employee relations and they you are here to support you.

 - Continue to meet with your manager on a weekly or bi-weekly basis as you continue to learn about your position, department, college/division, and RIT as a whole.
 Use this time to ask questions and gain clarification for your work, your findings on and about campus, and the systems you use in your position.

 - Your manager will introduce the performance appraisal process used in your department.
 This process is designed to help you achieve your highest potential in your position.
 Set performance and development goals together and measure progress on them throughout the course of the year in your meetings with each other.

 - Explore development opportunities offered through the Talent Development and various departments on campus.
 These courses, activities, lectures, and more will enrich your experience at RIT and enhance skills needed in your position.
 There are also over 8,000 LinkedIn Learning web-based courses in Talent Roadmap available on demand.

 - Review RIT’s current strategic plan, “Greatness Through Difference.”